Our Team

 Executive Director

 Ashante Collins is the Executive Director of the Campaign for Criminal Justice Transparency (CCJT) in Kalamazoo, MI.
 Collins has held this position since 2023 and previously served as the co-chair of the organization beginning in 2021.
 She holds an A.A with honors from Kalamazoo Valley Community College (KVCC), along with a B.S in Psychology with minors in Legal Studies and African and African American Studies from Western Michigan University (WMU).
-Graduating Magna Cum Laude in 2022, Collins is currently pursing a Masters in Counseling Psychology from WMU as well.
+Graduating Magna Cum Laude in 2022, Collins is currently pursing a Masters in Counseling Psychology from WMU.

-She currently serves as the Anti-Racism Task Force lead at Interfaith Strategy for Advocacy and Action in the Community (ISAAC).
-She has been a volunteer and member of ISAAC since 2018.
-Collins has also served as Cradle Kalamazoo’s Health Equity Co-Chair 2022-2023.
 Ashante is an active member of her community in Kalamazoo helping to combat racism, inequities in the legal systems, as well as helping to eliminate other isms that prevent the advancement of equity between community members and systems that have historically held individuals of color, those in poverty, and others back from receiving and gaining the help they need.
+To continue to be of service to her community in 2025 Collins was seated as a Director on the board for Kalamazoo County Defenders Inc (KCDI) where she hopes to not only give time, voice and experience to but also to gain knowledge and identity what those going through Kalamazoo County court systems needs are and how she can be of assistance.

 She has volunteered with many different organizations around the county such as the NAACP-MKB, El Concilio, the YMCA as a volunteer coach, the VFW (volunteer), and many more.
 Collins vision for Kalamazoo aligns with CCJT’s mission of being able to bridge gaps and effectively communicate and advocate for the desires of the community as it pertains to the criminal legal system.
 She believes that by doing so change not only can happen but that it will be effective, lasting and beneficial to the community in which she lives.